The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 A quaint single-story home in the Cleveland Park neighborhood of Nashville, Tennessee.

-Although phases of growth and decline characterized the district for decades, it’s been firmly on the upswing along with the rest of East Nashville since about the early 2010s.
+Still a relatively affordable neighborhood and known to its longtime residents as the best place to live in Nashville, Cleveland Park development and renovation has been on the upswing along with the rest of East Nashville since about the early 2010s.

 (Source: Zillow.com)